 At a national level, youth services over the last ten years have experienced reduced funding especially from the statutory sector.
-The Plan Area would like to see support for youth clubs and activities targeted at young people.
+The Plan area would like to see support for youth clubs and activities targeted at young people.
 There are no statutory or voluntary youth groups in the Neighbourhood Plan area.
-However, new thinking is taking place amongst local people who plan youth services.
 There is a strong desire for greater support for young people's provision.

 The importance of the existing facilities and amenities was highlighted in the community consultation questionnaire undertaken in June and July 2018.
-A total of 93 responses were received representing 29% of households in the Parish.
+A total of 93 responses were received representing 29% of households in the Parishes.
 Respondents consider it of high importance to protect local heritage features, (86%), and village street scene and roadside boundaries, (78%).
 Good mobile and broadband services feature as the most valued aspect of community life, (75%).
 This is followed by more traditional aspects such as the pub, (68%), dog waste bins, (74%) and the defibrillator.
 A further survey was undertaken between August-October 2019.
-Some 292 residents were interviewed to represent the views across the 3 three parishes.
+Some 292 residents were interviewed to represent the views across the three parishes.
 The results of these local surveys have been used to support the community aspirations set out in this document.
 The survey tool and summary of results is available in the supporting information.

-6.1.1.1 Stanton-under-Bardon
+6.1.2 Stanton-under-Bardon

-Village hall
+Village Hall

-Although it has only been open for three years or so, the hall is very busy with regular bookings throughout Monday to Friday, and especially popular for yoga, Pilates and numerous dance groups, who are particularly pleased with the floor, and some mother and toddler groups.
+Although it has only been open for six years or so, the hall is very busy with regular bookings throughout Monday to Friday, and especially popular for yoga, Pilates and numerous dance groups, and some mother and toddler groups.
 The kitchen is equipped to cater for large parties.
 The hall also accommodates the occasional bouncy castle for birthday parties and been hired out for several large weddings.
 Its proximity to the M1 makes it a popular choice for groups that come from out of the area.

-The hall is managed by a small group of Trustees and key holders and has charitable status.
-Despite being only a small group of volunteers, they still manage to hold their own events, such as coffee mornings and film nights, and are also planning some more concerts, often sponsored by local companies.
+The hall is managed by the Parish Council.
 The acoustic panels fitted in the hall by the Parish Council have helped to make it a particularly good venue for showing films and live music events, as the sound quality is very good.
 The Parish Council has also recently helped to fund some temporary staging and air conditioning units for the hall.
-The ethos of the Trust is to provide a community facility and be a hub for the village so that villagers can meet up and get to know each other and feel part of the community.
-The Trust also aims to ensure the upkeep and maintenance of the hall whilst maintaining financial independence from the income received from bookings and events.
+The ethos is to provide a community facility and be a hub for the village so that villagers can meet up and get to know each other and feel part of the community.
+The Parish Council also aims to ensure the upkeep and maintenance of the hall whilst maintaining financial independence from the income received from bookings and events.
 There is a defibrillator in the village hall.

-Medical centre
+Medical Centre

 There is no medical centre in Stanton-under-Bardon.
 With the exception of the newest road, over 91% of Stanton-under-Bardon residents said that they use Markfield Medical Centre.
 The rest use some 6 other local practices.
-There is a defibrillator in the Village Hall.
+There is a defibrillator in the Village Hall and at the Public House.
 Villagers use three main dental practices, all of which lie outside of the Parish.
 These are Coalville (30% of respondents) Loughborough (15%) and Leicester (12% of respondents).